BytePhoenixCoding/BlockchainTokenSniper/README.md

 -	Do not worry if you are not seeing any new tokens being detected.
 There are often around 10-20 new tokens being created per minute but that can vary quite a lot.
 Sometimes no new tokens may be detected for a few minutes.

-- make sure your input a private key (eg. 7d655977921bf61e25d29075712ec7aace28b8d71aa4c7ddd5d403e28efed8a9) into the program and not a seed phrase.
+- make sure your input a private key (eg. 7d655977921bf61e25d29075712ec7aFce28b8d71aa4c7d8d5d403e28efed8b9) into the program and not a seed phrase.

--	The bot only buys tokens whose liquidity is paired with Wrapped BNB (WBNB).
-You could alter the code to buy tokens paired with another currency if you wanted.

 -	Please check that you have enough BNB in your wallet to afford sniping new tokens.
 If you don’t the bot will not work.
+If using a different liquidity pair address make sure theres enough of that token to use for sniping as well.

 -	Please be careful when editing the config.json file.
 If you delete a comma or quotation mark etc. the bot will not work and throw an error.

--	To launch the bot, run the ‘launchBSCTokenSniper.bat’.
+-	To launch the bot, run the ‘launch.bat’.
 The bot should then open in a cmd window and load.

 -	Don’t left click in the cmd window as it will enable select mode and stop the output (you will see ‘Select’ in the title).
 If this happens right click your mouse to deselect it.

 To use other version you need to go to the directory needed and run the python script.